 Introduction - Intent, Implementation and Impact

-The Courtyard has developed a curriculum that meets the wide ranging educational and social needs of our pupils.
+The Courtyard has developed a curriculum that meets the wide ranging educational and social needs of our students.
 It is based on the values made explicit in our vision and also encompasses and extends the National Curriculum.

 There are 3 main themes which run through the PAIL curriculum: